CrimsonWarpedcraft/MobActions/README.md

 ### Permissions
 `mobactions.*` - Grants access to all warps and all other permissions (Default: disabled)
 `mobactions.command` - Allows players to use all command mobs (Default: enabled)
+`mobactions.consolecmd` - Allows players to use all console command mobs (Default: enabled)
 `mobactions.event.*` - Allows players to join all events (Default: enabled)
 `mobactions.event.[event]` - Allows players to use specific command mobs (Default: disabled)
 `mobactions.warp` - Allows players to go to a warp using /mac warp.
 Also needed for /mac warps (Default: op)